 Breathe in the moist air.
 Unlike other exercises, swimming may help alleviate the symptoms of a cold.
 The moist pool air helps to open up your nasal passages, allowing the mucus to drain and helping to improve breathing.
 A light swimming workout can also help bring blood to muscles, making you feel a little better.

 Rule out an allergy.
 If you only experience the symptoms of a cold when you're at the pool, you may be suffering from an allergic reaction instead of a cold.
-Pools treated with chlorine or bromine can induce cold-like symptoms, including sneezing, runny nose and a cough, the United States Masters Swimming website reports.
+Pools treated with chlorine or bromine can induce cold-like symptoms, including sneezing, runny nose and a cough reports Cleveland Clinic.
 If you think you may be reacting to these chemicals, consult an allergist or try taking an antihistamine or wearing a nose clip when you swim.
 If you suffer from coughing while you swim, try breathing through your nose, rather than your mouth.

 Keep your germs from spreading.
 When you decide to swim with a cold, it's your responsibility to take precautions to avoid infecting others.
 Chlorine doesn't kill germs instantly, so wash your hands frequently, particularly after you sneeze.
 If you're on a swim team, avoid sharing water bottles or towels.